zeionara/swift-models/Examples/LeNet-MNIST/README.md

 CUDA_VISIBLE_DEVICES=-1 .build/debug/LeNet-MNIST -a 4 -n 10
 ```

-Key points from the command output:
+Key points from the command output (both models were trained on CPU):

 ```sh
 accuracy: 0.9847